-- Click the X button located on the toolbar.
-A list of all codes assigned to the current row will be displayed. - Select the code that you would like to remove.
+- button located on the toolbar.
+A list of all codes assigned to the current row will be Click the displayed. - Select the code that you would like to remove.

 To attach a comment to a coded segment or edit an existing one: